Isninbayeva to stand for Russian athletics presidency

-MOSCOW Twice Olympic pole vault champion Yelena Isinbayeva will stand in the All-Russian Athletics Federation (ARAF) presidential election this year, she said on Wednesday.
+MOSCOW (Reuters) - Twice Olympic pole vault champion Yelena Isinbayeva will stand in the All-Russian Athletics Federation (ARAF) presidential election this year, she said on Wednesday.

 The ARAF announced last week that the election would take place on Dec.
 9.